benschaf/tabletennis-vs-pingpong/README.md

 The website has a signup form that allows users to subscribe to a newsletter or other updates.
 The only function of the signup form at this stage is that it links to the `subscribed.html` page.
 The email entered into the form isn't stored anywhere.
 This also means that the user won't receive any newsletter updates via email contrary to what is suggested on the website.

-##### Signup Successful Section
-Once the user inserts an email and submits the form, they are redirected to the `subscribed.html` page.
-There they receive a quick message that they have successfully subscribed.
-After 10 seconds the website redirects the user automatically back to the Signup Section.

 The limited functionality of the signup form is implemented as follows:

 ```